kea-dev/kea-dev.github.io/docs/_posts/2023-02-21-github-classroom.md

 #### Discussions at the kea-dev organization on GitHub
 If you're alone - and your're stuck you can go to the [discussions at kea.dev on GitHub](https://github.com/orgs/kea-dev/discussions){: target="_blank"}.
 Be aware that it's an open discussion forum - anyone can join, anyone can see your questions and posts and anyone can reply and comment.

-It's much like [Stack Overflow](https://stackoverflow.com/){: target="_blank"} but in a KEA _safespace_ 👷.
+It's much like [Stack Overflow](https://stackoverflow.com/){: target="_blank"} but in a KEA _safe space_ 👷.

 #### Me - solving my own assignments
-To some of the assignments I've recrecorded myself solving my own issues - if that is the case, then the videos will be available on the modul's pos on [docs.kes.dev](/).
+To some of the assignments I've rerecorded myself solving my own issues - if that is the case, then the videos will be available on the module's post on [docs.kea.dev](/).
----